gcross/LogicGrowsOnTrees/TUTORIAL.md

 list of columns where a queen may be placed without conflict.
 If there are no such columns, then the list will be empty and the code will backtrack.

-It is possible to use symmetry breaking gain a significant speed-up, but the solution I came up with that does this ended up being quite complicated.
+It is possible to use symmetry breaking gain a significant speed-up, though the solution I came up with that does this ended up being quite complicated.
 You can see it for yourself in the `LogicGrowsOnTrees.Examples.Queens.Advanced` module.